- WHERE TO STAY

 Unfortunately, the same company, The Excess Baggage Company, runs all of the left luggage offices at both airports and train stations.
 This means there is no competition and as a result prices can be high.
 If you need to use this service we recommend searching for the Excess Baggage Company website and check current prices, opening hours and for any special offers.

 There is another alternative to left luggage offices where you can make use of all your available time, rather than just hanging around before your flight.
 The historic town of Windsor is just outside of London and very close to Heathrow Airport.

-We offer a layover tour service where you are picked up by a vehicle from your London hotel and taken to Windsor.
+We offer a transfer tour service where you are picked up by a vehicle from your London hotel and taken to Windsor.
 There is so much more to Windsor than the castle.
 It would take a couple of days to see everything.
 Eton College, Runnymede, Legoland, river trips, walks through the Royal Parks and of course Windsor has just hosted the Royal wedding between Harry and Meghan.

 You are taken to Windsor from your hotel and left to explore independently, leaving your luggage safely with the vehicle.
 You will already have agreed a time when the vehicle will return with your luggage for the 15-20-minute journey to Heathrow airport.
 Gatwick is an hour away.

 A key aspect to this service is that you do not pay any waiting time as the company offering the service is based in Windsor, so it is the same cost whether you stay 3-hours or 10-hours in Windsor.

 This is a private service, you set the times and the vehicles can range from cars to 50 seat touring coaches.
 So, if you want to make the most of your time in London even on your departure day then click the link below to learn more.